arjanjohan/movement-lottery/README.md

 ⚙️ Built using Eigenlayer, Move, React and Typescript.

+🧱 I build this project using [Scaffold-ETH 2](https://scaffoldeth.io/), modifying it to work with Move contracts instead of Solidity/EVM.
+I did this because the Move starterkit repos that I found did not have pretty and clean frontends by default.
+After the hackathon, I want to continue working on this.
+Having an easy and intuitive scaffolding tool/repo will be a great tool for all Movement developers.

 <!-- - ✅ **Contract Hot Reload**: The frontend auto-adapts to your smart contract as you edit it.
 - 🪝 **[Scaffold hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.
 - 🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components to quickly build your frontend.